Mark Evans (explorer): Expeditions

 One of Evans' more unusual projects saw him give up his career for 12 months to live in a small tent within 500 miles of the North Pole, for one year, in temperatures that fell to minus 37 degrees Celsius, with four months of total darkness.
 The Arctic Year expedition, led by Evans, and funded by IBM computers, involved 32 young people, and undertook research into seasonal affective disorder.

 Paddling a Valley Nordkapp kayak, in 2003 Evans embarked on a 55-day, 1,700 km solo kayak journey around the coastline of Oman, from Musandam in northern Oman to the border with Yemen, a journey that raised 75,000 GBP for the National Cancer Awareness Association in Muscat, Oman.

 Further explorations of the Persian Gulf took place with fundraising solo kayak journeys around Qatar in 2007, and Bahrain in 2008.

 Exploration of Oman continued in January 2009 when, in partnership with New Zealand photographer John Smith, Evans undertook a 28-day expedition through the Empty Quarter, along the border between Saudi Arabia and Oman that ended at Umm As Samim, the mother of poisons quick-sands sought after by desert explorers Wilfred Thesiger and Bertram Thomas.

-In January 2016, with several Arab companions, Evans recreated the first ever crossing of the Rub Al Khali, the largest sand desert on earth, some 85 years after the first crossing by British Explorer, Bertram Thomas.
+In January 2016, with several Arab companions, Evans recreated the first ever crossing of the Rub Al Khali, the largest sand desert on earth, some 85 years after the first crossing by British explorer, Bertram Thomas.
 At the time of the original journey in 1930, the western world, inspired by the exploits of TE Lawrence of Arabia, was obsessed with Arabia, and news of the first ever crossing made the front pages of the New York Times, and The Times in London.
 The 2015/16 journey covered 1300 km in 49 days.
+He documented this in a book filled with details and photographs (both of this journey, and historical from Thomas' archives), the differences to Thomas' original crossing, and with a foreword by Charles III.